madcodemonkey/CsvConverter/docs/CsvToClass/PreConverters/PreConverters-Included-Custom.md

 # Reading CSV files: Custom  pre-converters included with this library

 There are a few custom pre-converters included with this project that you can use:
-- StringIsNullOrWhiteSpaceSetToNullCsvToClassPreConverter - If the CSV field contains a null OR blank text, it changes it into a null.
+- **StringIsNullOrWhiteSpaceSetToNullCsvToClassPreConverter** - If the CSV field contains null OR blank text, it changes it into a null.
-    - Should be used with the CsvConverterCustomAttribute attribute
+    - Should be used with the default *CsvConverterCustomAttribute* attribute
-- TextReplacerCsvToClassPreConverter - Replaces the text specified in the OldValue attribute with text in the NewValue attribute
+- **TextReplacerCsvToClassPreConverter** - Replaces the text specified in the OldValue attribute with text in the NewValue attribute
-    - Should be used with the CsvConverterOldAndNewValueAttribute attribute.
+    - Should be used with the special *CsvConverterOldAndNewValueAttribute* attribute.
-- TrimCsvToClassPreConverter - Trims all fields of white space left and right of the text.
+- **TrimCsvToClassPreConverter** - Trims all fields of white space left and right of the text.
-    - Should be used with the CsvConverterCustomAttribute attribute
+    - Should be used with the default *CsvConverterCustomAttribute* attribute

-To use them, decorate the class property the proper attribute (see above).:
+To use them, decorate the class property the proper attribute (see above):

 ```c#
 public class CsvServiceMultipleOnPropPreConverterTestClass